khaledbakri/heroku-deploy/model_card_template.md

 ## Metrics
 The model was evaluated using precision score, recall score, and fbeta score, which values are 0.74, 0.27, and 0.4, respectively

+## Ethical Considerations

+This model was trained with a public dataset, which can be found [here](https://archive.ics.uci.edu/dataset/20/census+income).
+Therefore, there is no sensitive data.

+## Caveats and Recommendations

+The model deployed can be used only for educational purposes.